notlmn/awesome-icons/readme.md

 ## Special

-Icons that are not general or logos, but something special
+Icons that are not general or logos, but something special.

 - [Flag Kit](https://github.com/madebybowtie/FlagKit#readme) - Beautiful flag icons for usage in apps and on the web.
 - [Mapsicon](https://github.com/djaiss/mapsicon#readme) - A free collection of maps for every country in the world.